Beyond Accuracy: Evaluating the Reasoning Behavior of Large Language Models -- A Survey: Evaluation Methods

 \section{Evaluation Methods}

 So far, we have provided an overview of studies that evaluate the behavior of LLMs on three core reasoning tasks.
 However, to date, a standardized methodology for assessing the reasoning capabilities of large language models is lacking.
 To address RQ2, we review and categorize predominant evaluation frameworks for analyzing the \emph{behavior} of LLMs in reasoning tasks.
 As depicted in Figure \ref{fig:taxonomy_eval_methods}, we categorize evaluation methodologies into four distinct groups: (i) \emph{conclusion-based}, (ii) \emph{rationale-based}, (iii) \emph{interactive}, (iv) and \emph{mechanistic} evaluations.
-In the following, we further delineate each category by discussing prevalent techniques.
-Additional details can be found in Appendix \ref{app:reasoning_evaluation}.
+In the following sections, we further delineate each category by discussing prevalent techniques.
+An overview of the advantages and disadvantages of each evaluation procedure can be found in Table \ref{tab:evaluation_methods}.
+Additional details are provided in Appendix \ref{app:reasoning_evaluation}.